sthysel/cv/CV.md

 The system is composed of various independent sub-components all communication via a common local MQTT message queue running on a edge compute device.
 Detection and system telemetry is communicated via 4G/LTE modem to a AWS stack used for analysis and visualization.
 Device fleet management is done using the Balena cloud service.

+The system was developed in line with BHP's global technology and innovation push to make use of emerging technologies to enhance safety and reduce at-risk work.

+I worked on number of other ML and computer vision solutions focusing on identifying and reporting production and ore quality issues.

 ### Specialist Engineer production automation systems.

-Projects I work on include the SMART data logger project as well as the Magnet telemetry monitoring system.
+Projects I worked on include the SMART data logger project as well as the Magnet telemetry monitoring system.

 I worked in the Production Automation Systems team at BHP as specialist technical engineer.
-Most activities during this period revolved around data aggregation and sensor fusing systems that aggregated various data streams into a single common source of truth.
+Most activities during this period revolved around data aggregation and sensor fusing systems that aggregated various data streams into a single common source of truth via a extensive set of bespoke ETL components I developed.

-My primary responsibilities revolved around the software architecture, implementation and deployment of device status and telemetry data capturing software services.
+My primary responsibilities revolved around the software architecture, implementation and deployment of device status and telemetry data capturing ETL software services.
 These services were deployed close to the interrogated devices on various physical and virtual platforms.

 I worked on various projects during this time, most notably the SMART data